rishabhmishra101/matlab-signal-analysis/README.md

 ## Stellar Spectrum Plot

-The hydrogen-alpha absorption line is detected and used to calculate the redshift of the star.
+The hydrogen-alpha absorption line is detected in the stellar spectrum.
+The red square marks the absorption dip used to calculate the redshift.

 ![Stellar Spectrum](stellar_spectrum_plot.png)